Holding company in Dubai · Assets and subsidiaries

 Corporate structure

-We select the form: FZE, FZCO, SPV, LLC-Holding, depending on the number of shareholders and complexity.
+We select the form: FZE, FZCO, IBC, SPV or LLC-Holding based on number of shareholders and complexity.

 4. 04